brunogarcia/nextjs-gpt3/README.md

 ## Getting Started

+> 🔔 Rename the file `.env.example` to `.env.local`.
+And then add your own API key from [OpenAI](https://beta.openai.com/account/api-keys).

-First, run the development server:
+Then, run the development server:

 ```bash
 yarn dev